A Maui vacation may conjure up images of white sand beaches and turquoise waters, but the mighty Haleakala is the island’s main attraction.

 3. Pele’s Curse – Hawaii’s Famous Legend

 Pele’s Curse may be the most notorious of all the Hawaiian legends.
-Pele is the famed Goddess of Volcanoes and Fire, and she guards her “children” jealously.
+Madame Pele is the famed Goddess of Volcanoes and Fire, and she guards her “children” (lava rocks) jealously.
 If anyone is foolish enough to take a volcanic rock off of the islands, they will suffer irreparable bad luck until it is returned to its mother.

 Some dismiss the myth and say the legend was started by a disgruntled park ranger who was tired of tourists taking rock “souvenirs” on his watch.
-Yet every year hundreds of rocks, sand jars and shells are mailed back to hotels and tourism offices on the island, often accompanied by notes sharing stories of death, bankruptcy, and heartbreak.
-The curse has even been verified by fact checker Snopes!
+Yet every year, hundreds of rocks, sand jars, and shells are mailed back to hotels and tourism offices on the island, often accompanied by notes sharing stories of death, bankruptcy, and heartbreak.
+The curse has even been verified by fact-checker Snopes!

-Let this be your warning when visiting Haleakala: rocks and shells are not your keepsakes, but rather Pele’s cherished babies, and you don’t want to mess with this overprotective mama!
+Let this be your warning when visiting Haleakala: rocks and shells are not your keepsakes but rather Pele’s cherished babies, and you don’t want to mess with this overprotective mama!

 4. Is Haleakala Crater the Quietest Place in the World?

-Haleakala Crater is said to be the quietest place on Earth, and was recently the subject of a PBS documentary of the same name.
+Haleakala Crater is said to be the quietest place on Earth and was recently the subject of a PBS documentary of the same name.
 “At certain places on the crater floor,” said Liz Gordon, Cultural Resources Manager for Haleakala National Park, via Hana Hou!
-Magazine “It gets so quiet, it exceeds the technical capabilities of the microphones.”
+Magazine, “It gets so quiet, it exceeds the technical capabilities of the microphones.”

 Whatever the causes, science has proven this myth as a fact!
 Can you find the secret pockets inside the crater that create the quietest place on Earth?